 Already registered?
 Login below to:

-Pay your registration fee
+Pay your lunch or registration fee

 Check your registration status

 Submit Art-in-Science entry

 The AIAA Dayton-Cincinnati Aerospace Sciences Symposium is a unique venue for technical interchange with members of the regional aerospace community.
 The symposium showcases cutting-edge aerospace research in the region with a one-day program that includes technical presentations solicited in all general areas of aerospace science and technology.
 This includes, but is not limited to, fluid dynamics, propulsion, materials, structures, controls, avionics, sensors, human factors, combustion, fuels, turbomachinery, UAVs, and power.